Fishmasters.com

 The Top 30 Fishing Lakes in Virginia Ranked

 If you love fishing in Virginia, you know this state has no shortage of great lakes.
 I’ve spent years fishing here myself, but for this list, I wanted more than just my own take.
 So, I reached out to local anglers, friends, and neighbors who know these waters well.
-On top of that, we asked our social media followers to weigh in and share their favorite fishing spots.
+On top of that, we asked our social media followers to weigh in and share their favorite fishing spots, then we cross-checked everything against Virginia Department of Wildlife Resources fisheries data.
 The result is this ranked list of the top 30 fishing lakes across Virginia.

 30. Huntsman Lake